niheon/machine-learning/AI for Medicine/AI for Medical Diagnosis/readme.md

 <img src="https://github.com/rajeshai/machine-learning/blob/main/AI%20for%20Medicine/AI%20for%20Medical%20Diagnosis/braintumor.jpg" alt="Brain Tumor Segmentation">

-The goal of the project is to build a neural network to automatically segment tumor regions in brain, using MRI (Magnetic Resonance Imaging) scans.
+The goal of the project is to build a neural network to automatically segment tumor regions in the brain, using MRI (Magnetic Resonance Imaging) scans.
 This project employs a 3D U-net model.
-This architecture will take advantage of the volumetric shape of MR images and is one of the best performing models for this task.
+This architecture will take advantage of the volumetric shape of MR images and is one of the best-performing models for this task.
 Feel free to familiarize yourself with the architecture by reading [this paper](https://arxiv.org/abs/1606.06650)

 The dataset used in this project is from the [Decathlon 10 Challenge](https://decathlon-10.grand-challenge.org/).
-This data has been mostly pre-processed for the competition participants, however in real practice, MRI data needs to be significantly pre-preprocessed before we can use it to train our models and have access to total of 484 images for training.
+This data has been mostly pre-processed for the competition participants, however, in real practice, MRI data needs to be significantly pre-preprocessed before we can use it to train our models and have access to a total of 484 images for training.

+## Evaluation of Diagnostic Models

+The goal of the project is to evaluate the diagnostic models we built, more specifically working with the results of the X-ray classification model we built previously.
+Different metrics like True Positives, False Positives, True Negatives, False Negatives, Accuracy, Prevalence, etc., are discussed and evaluated.